x06lan/mdbook/src/computer-science/database-systems/database-systems.md

 ## 4NF
 * if, for every nontrivial multivalued dependency x is superkey
 * not only can save on storage, but also avoid the update anomalies

+## 5NF
+* The constraint states that every legal state r of R should have a non-additive join decomposition into R1, R2, ..., Rn; that is, for every such r we have

+# disk
+* Blocking factor (bfr): refers to the number of records per block
+## record
+*  fixed length
+*

+## spanned
+* Spanned Records:a record can be stored in more than one block
+* unspanned Records:no record can span two blocks
+## Operations on Files

+## unorder file
+* linear search
+* heap or pile file
+* Record insertion is quite efficient
+* deletion marker
+## order file
+* sequential
+* sorted
+* binary search
+## hash file
+### deal with collision
+* Chaining :use link list to chaining data
+* Rehashing
+* Open Addressing
+  * linear probing
+  * Quadratic Probing
+  * Double Hashing

+### Dynamic Hashing or extendible hashing
+problem of static probing: when system need scale bucket it will  spend a lot time to move data and cant access data